Johann Wadephul: Federal Minister of Foreign Affairs (2025–present)

 On 6 May 2025, Wadephul was sworn in as foreign minister by President Frank-Walter Steinmeier alongside the rest of the Merz cabinet.

 The following day, he accompanied Chancellor Friedrich Merz on his trip to Paris meeting his counter part, French foreign minister Jean-Noël Barrot.
 Later that day he met with Radosław Sikorski in Warsaw.

+During the 2026 Morocco–Spain border incident, Wadephul emphasized the need for close cooperation with Morocco to ensure border security and facilitate the prompt return of undocumented migrants.